-Bulgaria-Greece: Gas pipeline progress according to schedule3.
-April 2020. / SEE Energy News
+Bulgaria-Greece: Gas pipeline progress according to schedule, SEE Energy News

 Gas interconnection between Bulgaria and Greece, so-called IGB pipeline, are progressing according to schedule, unaffected by the coronavirus outbreak.
 ICGB, is a joint venture company of Bulgarian Energy Holding (BEH) and IGI Poseidon, in which Greek Public Gas Corporation (DEPA) and Italian Edison hold equal stakes.

 In January, Bulgarian Minister of Energy Temenuzhka Petkova said that the construction of gas interconnector will be completed in October this year.
 The delivery of the first batch of line pipes manufactured by Greek Corinth Pipeworks should be completed by the end of March.